 Let us now turn to the last and decisive building block of our model, the expectation formation behavior of heterogeneous boundedly rational agents.
-As indicated in the introduction, empirical evidence suggests that agents apply different strategies to forecast the inflation rate.
+As indicated in the introduction, empirical evidence makes it clear that agents are boundedly rational and frequently display a rule-governed behavior in the sense that they rely on heuristic principles.
 This is exactly what happens in our model.
-Agents select between competing prediction strategies on the basis the strategies' squared prediction errors which means they are characterized by boundedly rational learning behavior.
-We concentrate on two competing prediction rules: a simple and cheap extrapolative predictor and a more sophisticated but costly regressive predictor.
-The average expected value of the inflation rate thus is defined as where $w_t^E$ is the relative weight of extrapolative expectations $\pi_t^E$ and $w_t^R$ is the relative weight of regressive expectations $\pi_t^R$ , respectively.
+Inspired by empirical evidence, we assume that agents select between different competing prediction strategies to forecast the inflation rate.
+This is done on the basis of the strategies' squared prediction errors.
+Here we concentrate on two competing prediction rules: a simple and cheap extrapolative predictor and a more sophisticated but costly regressive predictor.
+The average expected value of the inflation rate prevailing within the economy thus is defined as where w_t^E is the relative weight of extrapolative expectations π_t^E and w_t^R is the relative weight of regressive expectations π_t^R , respectively.4

-$$\pi_t^e = w_t^E \pi_t^E + w_t^R \pi_t^R, \tag{7}$$
+$$\pi_t^e = w_t^E \pi_t^E + w_t^R \pi_t^R , \qquad (7)$$